charles-the-developer/GAM-Bidding-Only-iOS-Draft/global-parameters-ios.md

 Targeting.shared.addContextData(key: "globalContextDataKey1", value: "globalContextDataValue1")
 ```

-### Access Control
+### Controlling Bidder Access to FPD

-The First Party Data Access Control List provides a methods to restrict access to first party data to a supplied list of bidders.
+Prebid Server will let you control which bidders are allowed access to First Party Data.
+Prebid SDK collects this an Access Control List with the following methods:

 ```swift
 func addBidderToAccessControlList(_ bidderName: String)